Benjamin Wedro, MD, FACEP, FAAEM

 - Find a local Ear, Nose, & Throat Doctor in your town

-- Laryngitis is an inflammation of the voice box.
+- Laryngitis is an inflammation of the voice box (larynx).

-- Laryngitis is contagious if it is caused by an infection.
+- Laryngitis is contagious only if it is caused by an infection.

-- Chronic inflammation due to laryngitis may cause nodules or polyps to form on the vocal
+- Chronic inflammation due to laryngitis may cause the formation of nodules or polyps on the vocal cords.

-- If symptoms of laryngitis persist for more than a couple of weeks, further testing may be
+- If symptoms of laryngitis persist for more than three weeks or continue to recur, contact your health care professional for further evaluation.

-- Complications of laryngitis include pneumonia, GERD, chronic bronchitis, or vocal chord paralysis.
+- Complications of laryngitis from GERD include pneumonia, chronic bronchitis, and vocal cord paralysis.

 Next: What is laryngitis?